 At the moment, Idogen is running two projects in preclinical phase:

 IDO 8 is Idogen’s most advanced project, aimed at developing a tolerogenic cell therapy for patients with severe haemophilia A who have developed inhibitory antibodies against their standard treatment.
-The first clinical trial is planned to commence at the end of 2018.
+The first clinical trial is planned to commence in the beginning of 2020.

 The area of use for Idogen´s technology can be further expanded.
 In autoimmune diseases, the body’s immune system attacks self-antigens, but this may be prevented by reprogramming the immune system with Idogen’s technology.